williamdxz/Documentation/en/Voice/dashboard_restful_communication.md

 ### Updates the rule time (PUT)

-Updates the time duration when the rule taks effect.
+Updates the time duration when the rule takes effect.

 **Basic information**